 Frequently Asked Questions

 Can I train with LFTC before/without becoming a member?

 Yes!
 You can train with the club as a member or a non-member.
-You will need to sign up to the website by hitting JOIN ME in the top right hand corner and then you will be able to sign up for the sessions via our calendar as a non-member.
+You will need to sign up to the website by hitting JOIN US in the top right hand corner and then you will be able to sign up for the sessions via our calendar as a non-member.
 Becoming a member has lots of benefits: discount on training sessions (typically a discount of £2.00 which is the cost of a day membership to the club), a members’ gift, eligibility to buy club stash, discount on BTF membership and a chance to race for LFTC at London League events.

 What should my first LFTC session be?

 - A lot of our newcomers join the swim technique course first and find it is a good way into the club as well as honing your swimming.
 However we also highly recommend our track session on a Tuesday and regularly have new members use this as their first session – there is a sizable group each week with a spectrum of speeds and we run in circles so no one gets dropped!
 We also regularly head for a post track drink in a local pub.
 Our Sunday sessions are also great first sessions to attend (during the winter the 9.15am run in London Fields and the 11am swim in the Lido / during the summer the West Reservoir swim followed by a run near by (or straight to breakfast!).
 Please see our calendar for more details and to sign up.

 Can I participate as an absolute beginner?
 Do I need to be able to swim/cycle/run a minimum distance or speed?